weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 This establishes (a) in all cases.

 (b) Suppose there is a number x >s* such that s, > x for infinitely many values of n.
-In that case, there is a number y € E such that y =x > s*, contradicting the definition of s*.
+In that case, there is a number y  \in  E such that y =x > s*, contradicting the definition of s*.

 Thus s* satisfies (a) and (b).